State Wildlife Grant for Bat Education and Bat Surveys (WDNR funding)

 State Highway 49

 State Highway 49, where it crosses the northern end of Horicon National Wildlife Refuge, is an area that has experienced a high level of wildlife mortality caused by vehicle collisions.
 Various groups have worked to address this issue over the years, and a newer effort is currently underway, with a list of agency, private and NGO partners.
 The following paper is the result of a student project from UW-Milwaukee's Conservation and Environmental Science program, in a course involving Dr, Neal O'Reilly, Dr. Glen Fredlund, and their students.
 It presents an overview of the road mortality issue at this location, along with a variety of possible solutions.
+For further information: Wildlife Migration Plan and Highway 49 Alternative Crossings.

 The US Fish & Wildlife Service contracted with the Western Transportation Institute, a group of ecologists at the Montana State University who specialize in road ecology issues to work on the problem of road mortality on Highway 49 in the Horicon National Wildlife Refuge.